Ch4ndelier/LSTM_Zero_Velocity_classification/README.md

 # LSTM_Zero_Velocity_classification

-This is project to classify zero-velocity status using accelerometer and gyroscope.
+This is project to classify zero-velocity status using the data from accelerometer and gyroscope.

 ## To get processed data